mongodb/docs/source/includes/list-mongodb-org-packages.rst

 <control script>`, including the init script |init-script-path|.

 The package configures MongoDB using the ``/etc/mongod.conf`` file in conjunction with the control scripts.
+See :doc:`/reference/configuration-options` for documentation of the configuration file.

 As of version |release|, there are no control scripts for :program:`mongos`.
 The :program:`mongos` process is used only in